Stoned ape theory: Variations

 Ayahuasca topped with chacruna.
 Some proponents believe that instead of psilocybin mushrooms being behind the cognitive revolution that DMT-containing psychedelics such as Ayahuasca were.

-Some who hold that the use of drugs played a pivotal role in human development argue that it was not psilocybin that initiated greater cognitive development amongst humans, but was instead spurred by other psychedelics such as DMT-containing substances, in particular, Ayahuasca.
+Some who hold that the use of drugs played a pivotal role in human development argue that it was not psilocybin that initiated greater cognitive development amongst humans, but was instead spurred by other psychedelics such as DMT-containing substances, in particular, ayahuasca.
 Ayahuasca has been shown to increase trait openness significantly by one standard deviation.
 Additionally, it has shown to increase interest in abstract ideas and visual acuity when consumed.
 This has led to it being hypothesized that some sort of DMT-containing substance was the culprit behind the cognitive revolution.
-However, psilocin, the active product of psilocybin metabolism, is 4-hydroxy DMT and oral ayahuasca has nearly identical pharmacology and pharmacokinetics as ingesting psilocybin mushrooms.
+However, psilocin, the active product of psilocybin metabolism, is 4-Hydroxy-DMT and oral ayahuasca has nearly identical pharmacology and pharmacokinetics as ingesting psilocybin mushrooms.

 Reception

 The stoned ape theory had been widely criticized by the greater scientific community.
 McKenna's theory was labeled as overly speculative by much of the academic community and misrepresenting the studies of psychopharmacologist Roland L. Fischer, whose research was frequently cited by McKenna as evidence for the purported effects of the mushrooms on early humans.
-Additionally, many pointed to groups such as the Aztecs or various Amazonian tribes whose usage of psychedelic substances does not reflect any of the evolutionary advantages that McKenna argued would emerge from using psilocybin-containing substances.
+The available evidence does not suggest that psilocybin improves visual acuity, it even tends to demonstrate the contrary.
+Additionally, some critics pointed to civilizations such as the Aztecs, who used psychedelic mushrooms (at least among the Priestly class), that did not reflect McKenna's model of how psychedelic-using cultures would behave, for example, by carrying out human sacrifice.
+There are also examples of Amazonian tribes such as the Jivaro and the Yanomami who use ayahuasca ceremoniously and who are known to engage in violent behaviour.
+This, it has been argued, indicates the use of psychedelic plants does not necessarily suppress the ego and create harmonious societies.